sagemath/trac_to_gh/Issue 2174.md

 # Issue 2174: [bug day?] upgrade -- make upgrade() so that when run in the notebook it is not very verbose

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2174

 Original creator: was